 Actual day wedding videography costs $1,500 – $3,000.
 The eventual cost depends on whether you want half-day (4 – 5 hours) or full-day (10 hours).
 Per hour rates on average range from $150 – $350.
 Check our Noteworthy Wedding Videographers.

 Videography requires more equipment and manpower.
 Editing also takes more hours, and rushing out a same-day edit (SDE) can be stressful, hence the higher cost.
-But videography captures moving expressions that photos will not capture, and I would not do without it unless I had a really tight budget.
+But videography captures moving expressions that photos will not capture.

 Montages on average are about $100 – 300.
 You can do it yourself if you have the time, otherwise click here for a list of montage vendors.